NFOK14001U Brewing Project in Practice

 MSc Programme in Food Science and Technology

 Project in Practice is an internship in the brewing industry giving a unique opportunity to follow the way from the raw materials through brewing, wort, fermentation, filtration to packaging and utility services.
-Scandinavian School of Brewing (SSB) have cooperation with breweries in Denmark, Norway, Sweden and Finland.
-In these countries SSB arrange the programme for the internship for you.
+Through cooperation with breweries in Denmark, Norway, Sweden and Finland we arrange the programme for the internship for you.
 In other countries (USA, UK, etc.) we assist you once you have established a contact.

 This internship lasts for 9 weeks and covers production of wort, fermentation and beer processing, packaging and might also include soft drinks, mineral water and utilities (cooling, CO2, heat energy, compressed air, fresh and waste water treatment).
 The first two days of the course will be a condensed introduction to beer brewing.

 During the internship the students should work on a specific project agreed with the brewery and document the internship and project in a report.

 The course responsible for this project in practice acts as supervisor and is responsible for 1) guiding the student in connection with the application for pre-authorization and the drawing up of a collaboration agreement with the host; 2) giving the student guidance throughout the project stay and 3) assessing the project report at the end of the project period.

 Students will follow work and gain insight into processes of

 beer brewing and - processing, beverage packaging and beverage

 - Identify and describe the processes in a standard brewery and beverage plant at a practical level, in a small, medium or large size brewery.